ethantkoenig/lotsoffiles2/content/other/joppa.md

 In Bible times, the city of Joppa was an important commercial seaport located on the Mediterranean Sea, south of the Plain of Sharon.

-* The ancient site of Joppa is the present-day city of Jaffa, which is now part of the city of Tel Aviv.
+* The ancient site of Joppa is the location of the present-day city of Jaffa, which is now part of the city of Tel Aviv.
-* In the Old Testament, Joppa was the city where Jonah got on a boat going to Tarshish.
+* In the Old Testament, Joppa was the city where Jonah got on a boat that was going to Tarshish.
-* In the New Testament, a Christian woman named Tabitha died in Joppa and Peter brought her back to life.
+* In the New Testament, a Christian woman named Tabitha died in Joppa, and Peter brought her back to life.

 (Translation suggestions: [How to Translate Names](https://git.door43.org/Door43/en-ta-translate-vol1/src/master/content/translate_names.md))